Click on the questions below to view answers to common estate planning questions.

 Why is it important to establish an estate plan?

 You need a formal estate plan regardless of the number or value of your assets.
-If they are important to you, only proper legal arrangements ensure that your beneficiaries receive them.
+If they are important to you, only proper legal arrangements ensure your beneficiaries receive them.
 It will not automatically fall to a family member you trust.
-After you die or become incapacitated, the state’s intestacy laws take over, and decisions are made in a public Probate Court, often resulting in the wrong people getting your assets as well as higher estate taxes.
+After you die or become incapacitated, the state’s intestacy laws take over, and decisions are made in a public Probate Court, often resulting in the wrong people getting your assets, as well as higher estate taxes.
 It can be expensive and tie up the assets for a long time before beneficiaries finally receive them.
-Your family may argue over who has the authority to manage your affairs, dissolving relationships money or family heirlooms.
+Your family may argue over who has the authority to manage your affairs, dissolving relationships over money or family heirlooms.